 Many UK PhDs are now offered within Doctoral Training Partnerships (DTPs), Doctoral Training Centres (DTCs) or Centres for Doctoral Training (CDTs).
 These are consortia of universities that collaborate to fund and support PhD research.
 They normally do so with the support of Research Council funding.

-However, that doesn't mean you can't study within one of these university consortia and benefit from the structured training, shared facilities and ongoing research aims they provide.
-It's simply that you won't be able to receive any Research Council funding for your living allowances as well as a PhD loan.
+However, that doesn't mean you can't use a loan to support yourself as an otherwise self-funding student within one of these university consortia (and benefit from the structured training, shared facilities and ongoing research aims they provide).
+It's simply that you won't be able to receive a Research Council studentship to do so.

 No. The £25,000 PhD loans will be intended for doctoral programmes.
 Separate loans of £10,000 are available to cover research-based programmes at Masters-level (such as the MRes and MPhil).